-Use of Proceeds We expect to receive net proceeds of approximately US\$56.8 million from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, including all of the underwriting discounts and commissions of the selling shareholders.
+Use of Proceeds We estimate that we will receive net proceeds of approximately US\$50.5 million from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, including all of the underwriting discounts and commissions of the selling shareholders, and assuming an initial public offering price of US\$13.00 per ADS, being the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus.
 We plan to use the net proceeds of this offering primarily for the following purposes: US\$30.0 million for repayment in full of a short-term facility; approximately US\$8.0 million for business development, including business expansion through potential acquisitions; approximately US\$8.0 million for investment in product development; and the remainder for working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.
 We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.
 Reserved ADSs At our request, the underwriters have reserved up to 770,000 of the ADSs being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees and other individuals associated with us.
 The sales will be made by Morgan Stanley & Co.
 International plc, an underwriter of this offering, through a directed share program.
 We do not know if these persons will choose to purchase all or any portion of these reserved ADSs, but any purchases they do make will reduce the number of ADSs available to the general public.
 Any reserved ADSs not so purchased will be offered by the underwriters to the general public on the same terms as the other ADSs.
 Lock-up We and our directors, executive officers, shareholders and certain option holders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities or any securities convertible into or exchangeable or exercisable for our ordinary shares or ADSs, for a period ending 180 days after the date of this prospectus.
 See "Underwriting" for more information.
 Risk Factors See "Risk Factors" and other information included in this prospectus for a discussion of risks you should carefully consider before investing in the ADSs.
 Depositary JPMorgan Chase Bank, N.A.